 How do I use the GOOGLEFINANCE function to track stocks?

-I made a video that shows you how to make a stock tracking spreadsheet in under a minute on Google Sheets.
-Basically, you list the stocks, ETFs, or cryptocurrencies you want to track and use the GOOGLEFINANCE function to pull their values automatically.
+I made a video that shows you how to build a stock tracking spreadsheet in under a minute.
+You list the stocks, ETFs, or cryptocurrencies you want to track and use the GOOGLEFINANCE function to pull their values automatically.